Wills

 How Wills Work

-Most farmers should seek the assistance of an estate planning attorney in order to create a will that follows all state requirements, to meet farm transfer goals, and to design a plan to minimize estate taxes.
-Some people with small and simple estates can get by with a simple will.
-Most often, farmers have more complex estates because they own complicated assets, such as farmland, a farm business, farm buildings, livestock, equipment, and may want to keep these assets undivided and under family ownership.
+Most farmers should seek the assistance of an estate planning attorney in order to create a will that follows all state requirements, to meet farm transfer goals, to design a plan to minimize estate taxes, and to avoid heirs' property.
+Often, farmers have somewhat complex estates because they own complicated assets, such as farmland, a farm business, farm buildings, livestock, equipment, and may want to keep these assets undivided and under family ownership.
 Complex estates require more complex wills, and often benefit from the use of one or more types of trust in conjunction with a will.
 Sometimes a trust might be created by and incorporated into the will itself.

 Wills should be kept in a safe place, like a fireproof safe or a safety deposit box, and your personal representative and heirs should know where the will is kept.
 Additionally, if you would like to make changes to a will, it is important to make those changes formally and in writing—usually with the help of an attorney.
 Without taking formal steps, any changes you may want to make might not actually take effect at death.